seomoz/qless/README.md

 1. __Job data is stored temporarily__ -- Job info sticks around for a configurable amount of time so you can still look back on a job's history, data, etc.
-1. __Priority__ -- Jobs with the same priority get popped in the order they were inserted.
-Otherwise, it's like `nice`ness; lower number means popped sooner\
+1. __Priority__ -- Jobs with the same priority get popped in the order they were inserted; a higher priority means that it gets popped faster
 1. __Retry logic__ -- Every job has a number of retries associated with it, which are renewed when it is put into a new queue or completed.
 If a job is repeatedly dropped, then it is presumed to be problematic, and is automatically failed.